SchoolOfFreelancing/Freelancing-On-Linux/README.md

 ## Beauty Of This Training

-📢 Focus: Linux System Administration ()
+📢 Focus: Linux System Administration

+📢 Level: Advanced Level

 📢 Output: successful Participant can earn by doing freelancing from home